THE HEALING POWER OF ACTIVE LISTENING

 So it’s helpful to share similar life experiences with some level of vulnerability.
 Confess your own mistakes or doubts.
 How you’ve navigated them.
 Come out on the other side.
 And lessons learned.

 Although your primary mission is to actively listen.
 So sharing specific details is unnecessary.
 But be authentic and express your humanity.

 In other words, here’s my experience…my takeaway…my adjustment.
 Assure the other person you are a work in progress.
 A member of the human family and fellow life traveler.
 But maybe there’s something from your journey that can help them on theirs.

 As a follower of Jesus Christ, I can invite God’s presence into an active listening encounter through prayer.
 And He often brings spiritual discernment, relevant scripture and stories to mind in a way that amazes me.
 Even better, He offers hope.

-Active listening counterbalances a talk heavy culture.
-Perhaps if more people pursued it, we’d see more healing and understanding around the world.
+Furthermore, active listening counterbalances a talk heavy culture.
+And maybe if more people pursued it, we’d see more healing and understanding around the world.